-As Pro Vice-Chancellor for thirteen years, I had strategic responsibility for the quality and standards of undergraduate and taught postgraduate education across the University.
+As Pro Vice-Chancellor for thirteen years, she had strategic responsibility for the quality and standards of undergraduate and taught postgraduate education across the University.

-I have contributed to taught modules on international North/South relations and am committed to research informed practice.
-I participate in postgraduate project supervision and act as an independent reviewer in discipline areas beyond geography as part of the University’s PhD review process.
+She has contributed to taught modules on international North/South relations and is committed to research informed practice.
+She participates in postgraduate project supervision and acts as an independent reviewer in discipline areas beyond geography as part of the University’s PhD review process.

 Recent postgraduate research students

 - Hao Gu (2015): Studentification in China: a comparative international perspective. (with D.P.
 Smith).

 - Jasmine Harvey (2009): Cyber and cellular cultures in the Gambia: Socio-spatial perspectives on globalisation, development and the digital divide (with S.L.
 Holloway).

 - Warren, A, Hoyler, M, Bell, M (2016) From ‘shadowy cabal’ to new profession: Networks of cooperation and competition in UK Higher Education fundraising, Environment and Planning C: Government and Policy, 34, pp.837-854, DOI: 10.1177/0263774X15614681.

 - Warren, A, Hoyler, M, Bell, M (2014) Strategic cultures of philanthropy: English universities and the changing geographies of giving, Geoforum, 55, pp.133-142, ISSN: 0016-7185.
 DOI:10.1016/j.geoforum.2014.06.006.

 - Warren, A and Bell, M (2013) Knowledge Nodes and International Networks of Connection: Representations of private philanthropy and international Higher Education Institutions, Social and Cultural Geography, 15, pp.49-72, DOI: 10.1080/14649365.2013.862845.